carlhide/react-personal-portfolio/README.md

 ## A personal portfolio.

-Goal is to connect this front-end to a Java or C# backend with a MongoDB
+Goal is to connect this front-end to a Java or C# (or node.js) backend with a MongoDB

+With the purpose of learning